small kitten peeks over the shoulder of a volunteer

 Facts about the Richmond SPCA

-• We are a national leader in progressive animal sheltering, animal protection and advocacy and humane care and education.
+• We are a national leader in progressive animal sheltering and advocacy, humane care and education.
 We promote compassion for all living things and help people to find comfort, love and companionship with the pets who share their lives.

 • We are an independent nonprofit and not a chapter or affiliate of any other organization with Society for the Prevention of Cruelty to Animals (or SPCA) in its name, including but not limited to the ASPCA.
 We do not receive funding from any government entity.

 • We became a no-kill humane society in 2002.
 Being no-kill means that we never take the life of any healthy or treatable animal.
 Once we admit an animal into our care, we treat that animal no differently than we would expect a loving pet guardian to do.
-If our veterinarian determines that a pet in our care requires veterinary treatment for a sickness or injury, we provide that care so as to return that pet to a healthy or a manageable condition.
-We only euthanize a pet if our veterinarian determines that the pet is too severely sick or injured to ever recover to a life of quality and is suffering or if a pet is so behaviorally aggressive as to present a material danger to human safety.
+If our veterinarian determines that a pet in our care requires veterinary treatment for a sickness or injury, we provide that care so as to return that pet to a healthy or a manageable state.
+We only euthanize a pet if our veterinarian determines that the pet is too severely sick or injured to ever recover to a life of quality and is suffering or if a pet is so behaviorally aggressive as to present a material risk to the safety of others.

-• We especially focus on taking into our care those animals who are sick or injured because we know that their lives are at the greatest risk in most other shelters and that we are capable of treating and rehabilitating them.
+• We especially focus on taking into our care animals who are sick or injured because we know that their lives are at the greatest risk and that we are capable of treating, rehabilitating and saving them.

 • We opened our state-of-the-art Robins-Starr Humane Center in 2002.
-Our humane center houses our Adoptions Center, Track & Training Center, Exploratorium for children, Wilma’s Admissions Wing, Lora Robins Retail Shop, our sheltering operations and our administrative offices.
-It is adjacent to our Susan M. Markel Veterinary Hospital.
+Our humane center houses our Adoptions Center, Track & Training Center, Exploratorium for children, Wilma’s Admissions Wing, Lora Robins Retail Shop, Volunteer Center, our sheltering operations, and our administrative offices.

-• In 2004, we began providing low-cost and free spay/neuter surgeries through our Smoky’s Spay/Neuter Clinic.
-This program evolved into our pilot Clinic for Compassionate Care in 2012, when we launched a public veterinary clinic to provide full-service, low-cost veterinary care.
-In 2016, we opened our Susan M. Markel Veterinary Hospital which now sees more than 11,000 pet patients each year who belong to families of modest means and Richmond SPCA adopters.
+• In 2016, we opened our Susan M. Markel Veterinary Hospital which sees more than 9,000 pet patients each year who belong to income-qualified guardians and Richmond SPCA adopters.

-• We employ about 150 full- and part-time employees, and rely on generous support from approximately 450 active volunteers.
+• We employ about 170 full- and part-time employees and rely on generous support from approximately 400 active volunteers.
 Our independent Board of Directors guides our organizational decision making, and we are grateful to them for their bold vision and dynamic leadership.

 View our most recent annual report.